Ensuring The Safety Of Your Endoscopic Procedure

 Cleaning The Endoscope

-These compounds are also capable of eliminating viruses that can spread diseases, such as HIV and hepatitis.
+These compounds are capable of eliminating viruses that can spread diseases, such as HIV and hepatitis.
 After the initial cleanse, only spores, which are inactive microorganisms, may remain on the device.
 Countless studies have indicated that spores do not harm humans.

 Until the next procedure, the device is placed on a unique hanger to ensure that it does not come into contact with any other instruments or surfaces.

-The doctor will use a special machine to determine whether or not any air or liquids are seeping from the endoscope’s tube.
+Specially trained staff will use a special machine to determine whether or not any air or liquids are seeping from the endoscope’s tube.

 Preparing The Patient

 Most physicians will require the individual to not eat any solid foods for eight hours before the endoscopy.
-If a person has ingested food prior to the procedure, the patient may experience aspiration, which is the movement of digested substances from the stomach to the lower respiratory tract.
+If a person has food prior to the procedure, the patient may experience aspiration, which is the movement of substances from the stomach to the lower respiratory tract.